kimutaiRop/EKR-SIMPLEX-PROBLEM-CALCULATOR/README.md

 numpy to use this program

-data values supported can be in the following forms
+data values supported can be in the following forms:

-    fractions. eg. (2/3)
+  1. fractions. eg. (2/3)

-    decimal numbers. eg. 0.5
+  2. decimal numbers. eg. 0.5

-    whole numbers. eg. 100
+  3. whole numbers. eg. 100

 I also added notification for those problems that dont possibly have solution due to wrong formulation of constrains and its values.

-clone or download
+clone or download then run:
-run

 `python3 simplex.py`